This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Listed below are seven of the best methods for treating dog dandruff.
 Remember that the most effective treatment depends on the underlying cause of dandruff, so not every method will be suitable for your pet.

 This is also why you should always consult a vet about your dog’s dandruff.
-Home remedies can help, but only if you have an accurate diagnosis from a vet.
+Home remedies can help, but only if you first have an accurate diagnosis from a vet.

 Some causes of dandruff may also require medical treatment, such as hormonal imbalances or mites.

-1. Try An Anti-Dandruff Shampoo
+1. Try An Anti-Dandruff Shampoo (With Your Vet’s Advice)

 While anti-dandruff shampoos often can’t solve the underlying problem, they can help reduce irritation and the amount of dandruff on your dog’s fur.
+These shampoos may provide benefit for mild cases of dandruff that isn’t caused by an underlying problem.

 Make sure you read the label carefully to check the shampoo is suitable for your dog.
 Depending on the instructions, you may also need to leave the shampoo in the fur for several minutes.